 A few years ago, I revisited the "hippiebilly" country I started out with, and created a space online to document that music...
 But, as I mentioned above, the deeper you dig, the more there is to find.
 Soon, it wasn't enough to try and track down all the "hippie" artists...
 I began to see the connections between the hippie country-rockers and the studio musicians of Nashville, Memphis and LA, to discover layer after layer of experimental early '70s country-folk, bluegrass twang, bar band music and odd, highly personal albums from every corner of the world.
 I started to think of the project instead as documenting all kinds of independent, off-the-radar country artists -- not just the longhairs, but also the locals, the regular folks who were on teeny-tiny labels or who paid for their own vanity albums and tried to sell them at shows, or gave them away to friends.

-Online, a lot of these albums are the targets of mockery -- would-be hipster bloggers who giggle and point fingers at people with "bad hair" or tacky 'Seventies clothing.
-People post glib websites that keep alive the still-prevalent mainstream American prejudice against Southerners and hicks, focussing on so-called fashion victims rather than on the music.
-Personally, I've never been into the whole sneering-at-people-in-the-past thing...
-More often than not I think it reveals more about the cultural limitations of the bloggers than the people they're making fun of, and that's especially true when it comes to old country records.
-I think it's kinda lame, and in many cases it obscures the accomplishments of the musicians involved.
+Online, many of these albums are the targets of mockery -- hipster bloggers who giggle and point fingers at people with "bad hair" or tacky 'Seventies clothing.
+They post glib websites that feed off the still-prevalent mainstream American prejudice against Southerners and hicks, focussing on so-called fashion victims rather than on the music.
+I've never been into the whole sneering-at-people-in-the-past thing...
+More often than not, it reveals more about the cultural limitations of the present day rather than the people we're making fun of, and that's especially true when it comes to old country records.
+I personally think it's kinda lame, and in many cases the endless dribble of juvenile, all-too-predictable sarcasm and would-be irony obscures the accomplishments of the musicians involved.